echemdb/rawtofigure/rtfbook/chapter_rdm/unitpackage_advanced.md

   name: python3
 ---

-# Advanced unitpackage usage
+# Further unitpackage Usage

-In principle unitpackages can be used in any kind of workflow which make use of the underlying data and metadata.
+In principle, unitpackages can be used in any kind of workflow that makes use of the underlying data and metadata.
-An example ist the [echemdb.org](https://www.echemdb.org/cv/) website, showing cyclic voltammograms, which have been classified by certain descriptors given in the unitpackage.
+An example is the [echemdb.org](https://www.echemdb.org/cv/) website, showing cyclic voltammograms, which have been classified by certain descriptors given in the unitpackage.
 Similarly, one could use [Livemark](https://livemark.frictionlessdata.io/), a solution provided by the authors of [frictionless](https://frictionlessdata.io/).

 An adapter to upload and include the unitpackages in electronic lab notebooks such as [ElabFTW](https://www.elabftw.net/), [Chemotion](https://chemotion.net/), [Kadi4Mat](https://kadi.iam.kit.edu/) or [LinkAhead](https://www.indiscale.com/linkahead/), is anticipated.